Tylastin/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-The main issues i faced in my implementation of the project was .
 Although the current pipeline performs well on the smooth project video, it fails to perform well on the challenge video.
-To make the pipeline for robust a sobel magnitude threshold could be added.
+To make the pipeline more robust, a sobel magnitude threshold could be added.
 Also the paramters are not currently optimized.
 If the parameters are tuned more finely then shadows and foreign lines would be less likely to trick the pipeline.
-If these improvements are made the pipeline will perform better on the challenge videos.
+If these improvements are made the pipeline should perform better on the challenge videos.